SUTLZY/Self-Driving-Cars/Part2：State Estimation and Localization for Self-Driving Cars/Module 1 - Least Squares/Module 1 - Least Squares.md

 ![1555751065969](assets/1555751065969.png)

-The unknown parameter, X, becomes the mean of this density and the variance is simply our noise variance.
+The unknown parameter ,X, becomes the mean of this density and the variance is simply our noise variance.

 ---